 THE PICAFLOR HOUSE COMMUNITY PROJECT

 The Picaflor House Community Project is located in the village of Oropesa, 45 minutes from the centre of Cusco, Peru.
 The project was established in November 2010 by Globalteer to support the children and families in Oropesa and the surrounding villages.
-The project works closely with the local school in Oropesa to provide the most required services to the children attending the school.
+The project works closely with the local school to provide the most required services to the children in the community.

 The aim is to provide a long-term locally managed and staffed location where local families can receive free education, learn new skills, have access to health education and family support.
 The children come from the poorer families of the villages we support, they may be orphans or living with extended family/neighbours so home life is not always stable.